2009 PDL season

 The 2009 USL Premier Development League season was the 15th season of the PDL.
 The regular season began on May 1, 2009, and ended on July 19, 2009.
+The league consisted of 68 teams across eight divisions with the elimination of the Midwest and New England divisions.
 The PDL Championship Game was held on August 8, 2009, and was broadcast on Fox Soccer Channel in the United States.

-Ventura County Fusion finished the season as national champions, beating Chicago Fire Premier 2-1 in the PDL Championship game in Ventura, California on August 8, 2009.
+Ventura County Fusion finished the season as national champions, beating Chicago Fire Premier 2–1 in the PDL Championship game in Ventura, California on August 8, 2009.

 Reading Rage finished with the best regular season record in the league, winning 13 out of their 16 games, suffering just one loss, and finishing with a +41 goal difference.

 Reading Rage striker Aaron Wheeler was the league's top scorer and MVP, knocking in 17 goals, while his teammate Jon Ports led the league with 10 assists.
 Mississippi Brilla goalkeeper Josh Pantazelos enjoyed the best goalkeeping statistics, with a goals against average of 0.615 on the season, including 8 shutouts.